noahehall/theBookOfNoah/_aws.md

 # VPCs
   1. you must know how to build out a VPC from memory and launch instances into a public and private subnets
     - i can do that
+  2. how many availability zones can be mapped to a single subnet
+    - it is a 1 to 1 mapping, i.e. a subnet cannot span availability zones
+  3. how many internet gateways can you map to a VPC?
+    - it is 1 to 1 mapping, only one internet gateway per VPC
+  4. can you do transitive peering with VPCs?
+    - NO! peering is always in a star configuration (1 central VPC peers with other VPCs)
+    - you cannot talk to one VPC via another (transitive)
+    - you have to set up the links individually
+  5. what is a VPC?
+    - a logical datacenter within AWS
+    - consists of ing